What is SaaS? | Simplifying Software as a Service

 4. How SaaS Works

 SaaS operates on a cloud computing model where the software application is hosted on remote servers rather than on a user’s local computer.
 Users can access the application through a web browser, eliminating the need for physical installations or local servers.
 The provider manages the infrastructure, including servers, storage, and networking.
 They also handle software updates, security, and support.
-SaaS typically employs a subscription-based model, where users pay for the service on a recurring basis.
+These type of software typically employs a subscription-based model, where users pay for the service on a recurring basis.

 5. Advantages of SaaS Platforms